communitybridge/easycla/docs/sign-in-to-the-cla-management-console.md

    The LF CLA sign-in dialog appears.

 3. This is another sentence for test.
+This can be done for testing a document.
 4. Enter your credentials as the project manager and click **LOG IN**.

    The CLA Management Console appears and lists your assigned projects from the Linux Foundation, for example: